NBA Finals Predictions 2024: Celtics Favored in Showdown with Mavericks

-Get the latest NBA Finals predictions, props odds, and more as our experts break down the action leading up to the East vs. West showdown.
+Get the latest predictions, props odds, analysis, and more as our experts break down the action ahead of the 2024 NBA Finals.

 Photo By - USA TODAY Sports